Haulk-Logistics/haulk_backend/README.md

 - Run 'git push' to publish the branch to the remote (haulk front end repo) repository.

 - Work on that branch and do what your issue ticket tells you to do

+- Once you are done, create a pull request from that branch to the development branch.

 ----------------------------------------------------------